khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - Use all the data to make informed decisions about what goes where and why.
 - Reduce the need for context switching whenever possible.
-- Prioritize depth over new additions when reasonable.
+- Prioritize page depth over new additions to the navigation sidebar when reasonable.
 - Placement consistency between the Groups and Projects is critical.

 ## Guidelines